International Federation of Vexillological Associations

-Michel R. Lupant, former president of FIAV.
+Michel R. Lupant, former president of FIAV (1997-2019).

-International Federation of Vexillological Associations; IFoVA (Fédération internationale des associations vexillologiques; FIAV) is an international federation of 53 regional, national, and multinational associations and institutions across the globe that study vexillology, which FIAV defines in its constitution as "the creation and development of a body of knowledge about flags of all types, their forms and functions, and of scientific theories and principles based on that knowledge."
+The International Federation of Vexillological Associations (Fédération internationale des associations vexillologiques; FIAV) is an international federation of 53 regional, national, and multinational associations and institutions across the globe that study vexillology, which FIAV defines in its constitution as "the creation and development of a body of knowledge about flags of all types, their forms and functions, and of scientific theories and principles based on that knowledge."

 History

 The study of flags, or vexillology, was formalised by Whitney Smith in 1957.
 He then moved to organize various flag organisations and meetings including the first International Congress of Vexillology in 1965 and International Federation of Vexillological Associations.

 The FIAV was provisionally organized on 3 September 1967, at the Second International Congress of Vexillology held in Rüschlikon, Switzerland, and officially created on 7 September 1969, at the Third International Congress of Vexillology held in Boston, Massachusetts, US.

 The vexillological symbols were created by vexillologist Whitney Smith and then adopted by the FIAV in the early 1970s.